Skip to content

 # =============================== Elastic Options ==============================

-# Once a module is loaded you can specify its options.
+# Once a module is loaded its options can be specified.

 # Modules can specify a common prefix for their members (e.g., 'elasticSearch') which